 Most of this evidence analyses the benefits of social rent homes - whether provided by councils, housing associations or others - rather than council homes specifically.
 Nonetheless, the evidence makes a compelling case for investment in England's council homes.
-Even the fairly narrow cost benefit analysis of the Affordable Homes Programme carried out by DLUHC in 2021 shows a benefit-cost ratio for social rented housing of 3.4 averaged across the country, and although this varies from 5.0 in London to 1.5 in the North East, it is positive in every region.
+Even the fairly narrow cost benefit analysis of the Affordable Homes Programme carried out by DLUHC in 2021 shows a benefit-cost ratio for social rented housing of 3.4 averaged across the country, and although this varies from 5.0 in London to 1.5 in the North East, it is positive in every region.67

 Recent research from Shelter and the National Housing Federation, carried out by CEBR, suggests that the government could add £51.2bn to the economy by funding the construction of 90,000 new social rent homes.
 A programme on this scale would directly create almost 140,000 jobs, pump priming the construction industry, and generate recurring annual benefits from savings on housing benefits, reduced homelessness, increased employment, and savings for the NHS, police, education and other public services.
-These recurring benefits mean such a programme is projected to break even in the third year post construction.
+These recurring benefits mean such a programme is projected to break even in the third year post construction.68

 These findings are echoed by a 2023 report from academics at University College London, which analysed the impact of increasing capital grant by £4bn a year for a council-led building programme of 72,000 extra homes a year.
-They concluded this would deliver a net saving to the exchequer of at least £1.5bn a year due to reduced expenditure on the benefits, homelessness and healthcare systems alone.
-This is likely to be an underestimate, as the analysis did not include the impacts on economic growth and productivity, for example those generated by reducing commuting times.
+They concluded this would deliver a net saving to the exchequer of at least £1.5bn a year due to reduced expenditure on the benefits, homelessness and healthcare systems alone.69 This is likely to be an underestimate, as the analysis did not include the impacts on economic growth and productivity, for example those generated by reducing commuting times.

-Many select committee reports, think tanks, charities, journalists and other commentators have argued that expanding the stock of social housing makes obvious financial sense for central government given high and rising housing benefit expenditure, driven by the
+Many select committee reports, think tanks, charities, journalists and other commentators have argued that expanding the stock of social housing makes obvious financial sense for central government given high and rising housing benefit expenditure, driven by the growing numbers of households claiming benefits to help cover the costs of private rents.
+70 If these claimants were able to access a significantly expanded stock of social rented housing, where rents are lower, this would lead to immediate and permanent savings to the housing benefit bill.

-Up, Housing and Communities (DLUHC) in 2021 showed that delivering new homes for social rent in London leads to significant savings in future housing benefits expenditure, exceeding the grant needed to deliver a new homes over a 60-year period.
-More modest savings are shown for the South East, the East of England and the South West.
+Economic modelling from the Department for Levelling Up, Housing and Communities (DLUHC) in 2021 showed that delivering new homes for social rent in London leads to significant savings in future housing benefits expenditure, exceeding the grant needed to deliver a new homes over a 60-year period.71 More modest savings are shown for the South East, the East of England and the South West.
 However, the modelling is sceptical about savings to the benefits bill from creating new social tenancies in other regions of England, on the basis that at least some new social homes would be allocated to households who are currently overcrowding - for example because they are sofa surfing in friends' or relatives' homes.
 This shift would create additional households, and therefore some additional households entitled to help with housing costs, potentially adding to the benefits bill.
 However, it is important to note that CEBR's analysis for Shelter and the National Housing Federation finds that a programme of 90,000 new social homes would reduce welfare spending not only because of the lower rents in social housing, but also because of the 140,000 jobs it would create in its first year alone, allowing some households to stop claiming Universal Credit as their earnings increased.72